rshaikh/pairing-problem-skeleton/README.md

-# pairing-problem-skeleton
+This is very basic Java project skeleton with JUnit and IDE support.
-basic project skeleton with JUnit and IDE support
+To generate idea project run "gradle idea" and for eclipse run "gradle eclipse"